Hoe, Norfolk: Governance

 Hoe is part of the electoral ward of Lincoln for local elections and is part of the district of Breckland.

 The village's national constituency is Mid Norfolk which has been represented by the Conservative's George Freeman MP since 2010.

+On 1 April 1935 the parish of Worthing was merged with Hoe, although the ecclesiastical parishes remain separate.
+On 1 January 2022 the merged parish was renamed "Hoe and Worthing".
+In 1931 the parish (prior to the merge) had a population of 151.

 War Memorial

 Hoe's war memorials are a set of brass plaques inside St. Andrew's Church which lists the following name for the First World War: